 - Tracker blocking.

 In our Blur password manager review, we listed down some of its best features:

 The feature allows you to set up an account anywhere with a strong password that hackers will have a hard time cracking.

 Password Syncing Across All Devices

-You no longer have to manually put in the password across all of your devices.
+You no longer have to put in the password across all of your devices manually.
 With a Blur account, the password automatically syncs to all devices the application or extension is installed on.

 Auto Saves Password

-You don’t have to worry about remembering passwords or risk writing them down either – with Abine Blur login as long as you add the password to your vault upon registration, it’s all taken care of.
-It automatically saves your details and encrypts it for safety.
+As long as you add the password to your vault upon registration, it’s all taken care of.
+It automatically saves your details and encrypts them for safety.